uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The tuberculosis health crisis in the schools was part of a broader Aboriginal health crisis that was set in motion by colonial policies that separated Aboriginal people from their land, thereby disrupting their economies and their food supplies.
 This crisis was particularly intense on the Canadian Prairies.
 Numerous federal government policies contributed to the undermining of Aboriginal health.
-During a period of starvation, rations were withheld from bands in an effort to force them to abandon the lands that they had <!-- page 101 -->### Graph 4
+During a period of starvation, rations were withheld from bands in an effort to force them to abandon the lands that they had <!-- page 101 -->initially selected for their reserves.

-#### Comparative death rates per 1,000 population, residential schools (Named and Unnamed registers combined) and the general Canadian population of school-aged children, using five-year averages from 1921 to 1965.

-[sorry, this chart not yet available in the plain-text TRC export project]

-_Source: Fraser, Vital Statistics and Health, Table B35-50, http://www.statcan.gc.ca/pub/11-516-x/sectionb/4147437-eng.htm; Rosenthal, “Statistical Analysis of Deaths,” 13._

-initially selected for their reserves.
 In making the Treaties, the government had promised to provide assistance to First Nations to allow them to make a transition from hunting to farming.
 This aid was slow in coming and inadequate on arrival.
 Restrictions in the =^Indian Act= made it difficult for First Nations farmers to sell their produce or borrow money to invest in technology.